 Even most non-appellate lawyers are familiar with the “one final judgment rule,” under which a judgment is not appealable unless it disposes of all of the claims between the parties to the appeal.
-Plaintiffs who have had some claims, but not all, either have to defer appellate review of the summary adjudication order until the remaining claims have been tried, or dismiss the remaining claims with prejudice so as to create a judgment that disposes of all claims and is thus appealable.
+Plaintiffs who have had some (but not all) claims dismissed after a demurrer or summary adjudication either have to defer appellate review of the ruling until the remaining claims have been resolved, or dismiss the remaining claims with prejudice so as to create a judgment that disposes of all claims and is thus appealable.
 (Of course, the plaintiff also has the option of petitioning for writ relief from the summary adjudication order.)

 The Supreme Court reverses in a unanimous decision: